WordPress User Management

 • This cannot be changed later!

-• Try to keep this simple, and emphasize to the user that it is permanent
+• Try to keep this simple, and emphasize to the user that it is permanent.

 First Name/Last Name/Display Name

-• By default the “Display name” used on publicly-visible pages is “Firstname Lastname”, but can also be set to a custom text.
+• By default the Display name used on publicly-visible pages is “Firstname Lastname”, but can also be set to a custom value using the Nickname field of the user profile, which will then be available as an option for Display name.

-• These can easily be changed later, unlike the Username
+• These can easily be changed later, unlike the Username.

 Role